kibatic/docker-single-node-hadoop/README.md

 * hadoop / hdfs
 * yarn
 * spark
+* hive

-State of the project : running, not optimized.
+State of the project :

+* Hadoop, yarn, spark, hive : running, not optimized.
 I'm interested by any feedback.
+* Hue : in early alpha stage (it doesn't work...).
+It will probably be removed from this

 Quickstart
 ----------